ember-learn/ember-blog/source/2020-06-19-the-ember-times-issue-153.md

 Based on your selections, you get – linting and formatting with [ESLint](https://eslint.org) + [Prettier](https://prettier.io), utility-first CSS with [Tailwind CSS](https://tailwindcss.com) + [PostCSS](https://postcss.org), git hooks with [Husky](https://github.com/typicode/husky), pre-commit linting of staged files with [lint-staged](https://github.com/okonet/lint-staged), adherance to [conventional commit messages](https://conventionalcommits.org) with [commitlint](https://github.com/conventional-changelog/commitlint), and a launch configuration for in-editor debugging with VS Code's [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome).

 The configuration files generated when you first [run the script](https://github.com/atej/ember-new-plus#quickstart-) can be tuned to your preference later.
+If you are about to make a new Ember project, give [ember-new-plus](https://github.com/atej/ember-new-plus) a try!

 ---